mmanning95/Veteran_e-Post_Hub/README.md

 ## Project summary

-### This website is designed as a user-friendly hub for events near Whitman County for veterans and their familes
+### This website is designed as a user-friendly hub for events near Whitman County for veterans and their families

 TODO: A 20-second elevator pitch of your project - its core idea summarized in one sentence.

 ### Additional information about the project

-TODO: Write a compelling/creative/informative project description / summary
+TODO: Write a compelling/creative/informative project description/summary

 ## Installation